Zanzibar: Tourism Commission releases statement on ‘penis stroking’ incident

 The Zanzibar Tourism Commission has in a statement expressed shock over a claim by Zainab Oladehinde that she was nearly raped at Warere Beach Hotel, Zanzibar, in April 2021 when she resided in the facility for a vacation.

 Signed and issued by its Executive Secretary, Hafsa H. Mbamba, the commission said it had launched investigations into the matter.
-While assuring the general public of its resolve to ensure that tourists are not maltreated, the commission said the incident was regrettable.
+While assuring the general public of its resolve to ensure that tourists enjoy their stay, the commission said the incident was regrettable.

 “The Zanzibar Commission for Tourism is shocked and disappointed to learn of this incident and takes these allegations very seriously.
 An immediate investigation has commenced and we will report its findings,” it read.